Lothar von Richthofen: Post war

 With the return of peace, Lothar von Richthofen worked briefly on a farm before accepting an industrial position.
-He married Countess Doris von Keyserlingk in Cammerau in June 1919, fathering a son, Wolf-Manfred (1922–2010) and a daughter, Carmen Viola (1920–1971), before the marriage was dissolved.
+He married Countess Doris von Keyserlingk in Cammerau in June 1919, fathering a daughter, Carmen Viola (1920–1971), and a son, Wolf-Manfred (1922–2010), before the marriage was dissolved.
 He then became a commercial pilot, carrying passengers and mail between Berlin and Hamburg.

 Death

-On July 4, 1922 Richthofen died in a crash of his LVG C VI at Hamburg due to an engine failure.
+On 4 July, 1922 Richthofen died in a crash of his LVG C VI at Hamburg due to an engine failure.
 Also on board were actress Fern Andra and her director Georg Bluen.
 Both Bluen and Andra survived, Andra spending a year recovering from her injuries.

 Lothar von Richthofen was interred next to his father at the Garrison Cemetery in Schweidnitz, but the cemetery was levelled by the Poles when the city was transferred to Poland after World War II.
 Today the area is a football field, although von Richthofen's headstone still exists.

 A plaque to Lothar's memory is next to his brother Manfred von Richthofen's grave on the Südfriedhof in Wiesbaden.